cloud-gov/cg-site/_posts/2025-01-02-v2api-deprecation.md

   * Review the scripts and ensure you're using paths that start with `/v3/`
   * Test the scripts to ensure they perform identically

 In general, calls to the API using `/v2` will need to be refactored to use `/v3`.
-In almost all cases, the API has changed, so:
+In almost all cases the API has changed, so:

 * review the [v3 upgrade guide](https://v3-apidocs.cloudfoundry.org/index.html#upgrade-guide)
 * review the [v3 API docs](https://v3-apidocs.cloudfoundry.org/)